 - Study how the school determines your financial aid eligibility.
 This affects how much you have to contribute to the annual costs.
 (There are ways to reduce the amount you have to pay.)

 - What merit-based scholarships do you qualify for?
-School based merit scholarships can significantly reduce college costs.
+School-based merit scholarships can significantly reduce college costs.

 - What are your education tax credit options?
 Evaluate which education tax credit/savings options may yield the most tax savings.

-Key considerations in managing college costs
+Key considerations to keep costs down

-Three of the most valuable considerations are the Expected Family Contribution (EFC) calculation, the projected aid package and the analysis that determines if you may be able to further increase financial aid eligibility with the help of college planning strategies
+Three of the most valuable considerations are the Expected Family Contribution (EFC) calculation, the projected aid package, and the analysis that determines if you may be able to further increase financial aid eligibility with the help of college planning strategies.

-The expected family contribution as it is known, is the starting point for offering value-added college planning services to a family.
-The EFC is a calculated assessment – based on a family’s financial and household information – and is the amount they will be expected to pay for college before qualifying for any need-based financial aid from a school.
+The expected family contribution is the starting point for college planning.
+It’s a calculated assessment, based on a family’s financial and household information, and it’s what you’re expected to pay for college before you qualify for any need-based financial aid from a school.